torcolvin/couchbase-lite-wiki/Replication-Lifecycle.md

 The replicator detects these by the errors they produce, like No such host, No route to host, Connection refused, Connection timeout, 502 Bad Gateway, 504 Gateway Timeout.
 These cause a transition to the Offline state.

+**The Offline state is not part of LiteCore:** it's implemented by the per-platform Couchbase Lite code, because its logic requires platform-specific APIs.
+LiteCore itself does not attempt to handle or recover from errors that indicate an offline state; it simply stops the replicator and reports the error to Couchbase Lite.

+### Reconnecting

-While offline, the replicator has a limited ability to detect when conditions might have improved.
+While offline, the CBL replicator has a limited ability to detect when conditions might have improved.
 Changes to causes 1 and 2 can be detected by OS-specific network change events.
 The others can't, because they don't involve changes in the device's network interfaces.
 However, a change in network can mean that the problems are resolved (user may have switched WiFi networks or logged into a VPN, for example.)

 While in the Offline state the replicator will listen for network-change events, and attempt to reconnect.
 It also tries periodically even without an event, using an exponential-backoff schedule.
+The flowchart above can be considered to have two arrows transitioning from the Offline to the Connecting state: one is triggered by a timer, the other by an OS network-changed event.
+The timer's interval begins at 2 seconds, doubles on every transition back from Connecting to Offline (to a maximum of 600 seconds), and resets to 2 seconds on entering the Busy state.
+However, a one-shot replication will give up after two failed reconnect attempts.